DamjanGjurovski/Scaling-out-Schema-Free-Stream-Joins/README.md

 If there is a need for expanding attributes, the `performJoinOfKVPairs` variable should be set to true.
 The expansion of attributes is required when there is an attribute whose number of unique values is smaller than the required number of partitions.

-To store the computed join results in CSV files first the path to output folder needs to be set in the *JoinResultsCsvOutput* class by modifying the `pathToFolder` variable.
+To store the computed join results in CSV files first the path to the output folder needs to be set in the *JoinResultsCsvOutput* class by modifying the `pathToFolder` variable.
 Secondly, the required lines that perform the creation of the files need to be uncommented in the *FPTreeJoinerBolt* class.

 #### Local mode